Semi-Projective Representations and Twisted Representation Groups: Preliminaries

-A different choice of a section $s'\colon G \to \Gamma$ yields a cohomologous cocycle $\beta'$.
-Hence, we can associate to the given extension a unique cohomology class in $H^2(G,A)$. \item Assume that we have an action $\varphi \colon G \to \Aut(K)$ on the field $K$.
+A different choice of section $s'\colon G \to \Gamma$ yields a cohomologous cocycle $\beta'$.
+Hence, we can associate to the given extension a unique cohomology class in $H_\varphi^2(G,A)$.
+Suppose now that an action $\varphi \colon G \to \Aut(K)$ on the field $K$ is given.
 Then, by composition with the projection $\Gamma \to G$, we also obtain an action of $\Gamma$ on $K$ with kernel containing $A$.
-In this situation, the \emph{inflation-restriction exact sequence} of Hochschild and Serre \cite[Theorem 2, p.
-129]{HoSe53} reads:
+In this situation, the \emph{inflation-restriction exact sequence} of Hochschild and Serre \cite[Theorem~2]{HoSe53} reads:

 Here, \emph{inf} and \emph{res} are induced by inflation and restriction of cocycles and the \emph{transgression} map \emph{tra} is defined as